-Large Cap Equity Composite – September 1, 1993 – September 30, 2016
+Large Cap Equity Composite – 09/01/1993 – 09/30/2020

 Pillar Pacific Capital Management, LLC (“PPCM”) claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
-PPCM has been independently verified for the periods September 1, 1993 through December 31, 2015.
+PPCM has been independently verified for the periods September 1, 1993 through December 31, 2019.

 2. The performance results presented above reflect the Large Cap Growth Composite (“Composite”) performance from its September 1, 1993 inception at Pillar Point Capital Management, Inc. (“Capital”) through May 31, 1999, and is then linked to the identical Composite from June 1, 1999 at PPCM.
 Capital began operating as an investment advisor on July 1, 1993, invested mainly in U.S.-based fixed income and equity securities, and formerly was an affiliate of PPCM.
 PPCM, whose name changed from Pillar Point Equity Management, LLC in October 2007, began operating as an investment adviser on June 1, 1999 and invests mainly in U.S.-based equity and fixed income securities.
 Prior to 2Q99, Firm Assets are those of Capital; from 2Q99 Firm Assets are those of PPCM.
 The Composite was previously named the Large Cap Equity Composite.
 The Composite was created in December 1995.

 3. PPCM implements an active, bottom-up investment process.
 Security analysis integrates a quantitative multi-factor valuation screening model and fundamental judgment.
 Portfolio construction applies an optimization process to build broadly diversified portfolios and provide benchmark-constrained risk management.
-The Composite includes all fee-paying discretionary accounts invested in diversified portfolios of large capitalization equity issues, with few tax or other constraints that would otherwise impede the objective of maximizing total return.
+The Composite includes all actual, fee-paying, discretionary accounts invested in diversified portfolios of large capitalization equity issues, with few tax or other constraints that would otherwise impede the objective of maximizing total return.
 Large capitalization equities are those with a market capitalization generally greater than $10 billion at the time of purchase.

 4. The benchmark is the S&P 500® Index.
 The index is an unmanaged group of securities generally considered to represent the performance of the large capitalization sector of the U.S. equity securities market.
 The Russell 1000® Growth Index is shown as additional information as the Composite has a growth orientation.
 The Russell 1000® Growth Index is an unmanaged group of securities that contains those Russell 1000® Index companies with higher price-to-book ratios and higher forecasted growth values.
 The portfolios are actively managed and the structure of the actual portfolios and Composite may differ from the indices.
 Index returns reflect reinvestment of dividends but do not reflect fees, brokerage commissions, or other expenses of investing.
 Index returns are sourced from Interactive Data.
 Benchmark returns are not covered by the report of independent verifiers.

 5. Returns are calculated in U. S. dollars and reflect the reinvestment of dividends.
 An annualized return is equivalent to that annual rate of return which, if earned in each year of the indicated multi-year period, would produce the actual cumulative rate of return (or inception to date or ITD return).
 Information regarding policies for valuing portfolios, calculating performance, and preparing compliant presentations, and the list of composite descriptions are available upon request.

-6. Performance results are presented net of trading expenses and are gross and net of investment management fees.
+7. Performance results are presented net of trading expenses and are gross and net of investment management fees.
 The net of fee returns reflect actual fees paid, monthly or quarterly in arrears as per the investment advisory contract.
 Fees for certain accounts previously managed by Capital were set by Capital prior to the formation of PPCM, thus actual fees paid are different from the standard fee schedule.
 The current fee schedule is: 0.75% per annum on assets up to $15 million; 0.65% on the next $35 million and 0.50% on assets over $50 million; paid quarterly in arrears based on end-of-period assets.